AhmedSeemalK/Enterprise-Inference/docs/README.md

 # Intel AI for Enterprise Inference

-API Documentation to be updated
+## Usage

-The Usage instructions for the Intel AI for Enterprise Inference can be found in the core/README.md file.
-To setup, follow the step-by-step instructions provided in the core/README.md file.
+The Usage instructions for the AI Inference as a Service Deployment Automation can be found in the [core/README.md](https://github.com/intel-innersource/applications.ai.erag.infra-automation/blob/main/core/README.md) file.
+To setup, follow the step-by-step instructions provided in the `core/README.md` file.

+API Usage Documentation to be updated